Wisdom tooth Other area

 Background

-The SOMI research platform has been established to understand the pathobiology of oral infectious diseases and the link between oral microbiome and systemic diseases.
-SOMI aims to bridge the current knowledge gaps in our understanding of the oral-systemic link by multi-OMICS (genomics, proteomics and metabolomics) analysis of clinical samples pertaining to oral and systemic diseases.
-The high diversity of clinical cases at NDCS makes SOMI strategically well positioned to recruit the multitude of clinical cohorts required for these studies.
+Oral chronic diseases result from an imbalanced inflammatory response to different local and systemic causes.
+The SOMI research platform has been established to understand the pathobiology of oral diseases and the link between oral and systemic conditions by utilizing multi-OMICS (genomics, proteomics and metabolomics) analysis and health-related and sociodemographic data.
+The high diversity of clinical cases at NDCS and SingHealth and the multitude of population-based cohorts in Singapore make SOMI strategically well-positioned to recruit the samples required for these studies.

 At SOMI, a multidisciplinary team of dental clinicians, dental clinician-scientists and platform experts works together to facilitate the identification of relevant clinical problems, investigation of the underlying pathogenesis mechanisms, development of innovative solutions and translation of these innovations into clinical practice.